 - salt and pepper

-- Add your olive oil to a large sauté pan.
+Add olive oil to a large sauté pan.
 Heat over a medium heat.

-- When hot add your chopped green garlic and sauté gently for a few minutes.
+When hot add the chopped green garlic and sauté gently for a few minutes.

-- Add your arborio rice and keep stirring until it is all coated in oil and starting to make crackly noises.
+Add the arborio rice and keep stirring until it is all coated in oil and starting to make crackly noises.

-- Add your boiling water one cup at a time, stirring constantly.
+Add boiling water one cup at a time, stirring constantly.
 Only add more water once the previous cup has been absorbed.

-- When you have added all three cups and the third cup is almost but not quite absorbed add your mushrooms and stir.
+When you have added all three cups and the third cup is almost but not quite absorbed add the mushrooms and stir.

 - Turn down low and put a lid on while you make your cashew cream.

-- Add your soaked cashews to a blender or food processor.
+Add the drained soaked cashews to a blender or food processor.